 Get Email Updates

-It is given through a vein every two weeks and has been shown to slow the progression of Alzheimer’s disease by about 30%.
+It is given through a vein (intravenously) every two weeks and has been shown to slow the progression of Alzheimer’s disease by about 30%.
+IV infusions are administered at Norton Infusion Centers locations downtown and on the Norton Brownsboro Hospital campus.

 Lecanemab is indicated for patients with Alzheimer’s in the mild or early stage of Alzheimer’s disease.
-An assessment of medical history, a magnetic-resonance imaging (MRI) and minor blood work are required to determine whether lecanemab is appropriate for you.
-Additional testing such as a spinal fluid examination though a PET scan and a genetic test can determine the risk of irregularities significant enough to show up in imaging tests (amyloid-related imaging abnormalities, or ARIA).
+An assessment of medical history, an MRI scan ,minor bloodwork, spinal fluid examination or amyloid positron-emission tomography scan maybe required to determine whether lecanemab is appropriate for you.
+A genetic test can determine the risk of side effects such as brain swelling or bleeding (amyloid-related imaging abnormalities, or ARIA).

 If you think you are eligible for lecanemab, talk to your primary care provider, neurologist or memory care provider.
 Your provider can make a referral to the Norton Neuroscience Institute Memory Center to determine whether you are eligible.

-Infusion reactions: About a quarter of patients will experience a mild infusion reaction.
+– Infusion reactions: About a quarter of patients will experience a mild infusion reaction.
 Symptoms might include fever, headache, rash, nausea or abdominal discomfort.
-These symptoms can usually be controlled with medications such as Tylenol of Benadryl if necessary.Amyloid related imaging abnormalities (ARIA): ARIA is a condition that indicates swelling or bleeding in the brain.
-This occurs in about 2 in 10 people receiving lecanemab, though most often causes no symptoms and resolves without any treatment.
+These symptoms can usually be controlled with medications such as Tylenol of Benadryl if necessary.– Amyloid-related imaging abnormalities: ARIA is a condition that indicates swelling or bleeding in the brain.
+This occurs in about 1 in 5 people receiving lecanemab, though most often causes no symptoms and resolves without any treatment.
 However, more severe cases can occur, leading to symptoms such as headache, confusion, visual changes, dizziness, nausea and seizures.
 In rare cases, this can lead to death.Because of the risk of bleeding, this medication is not recommended for patients receiving strong blood thinners.
 Also, those receiving lecanemab should not receive clot-busting medications.

-Lecanemab is given intravenously (IV) every two weeks in an infusion center.
-The infusion takes less than an hour with a period of monitoring for reactions after.
-Home infusions may be an option after an initial series of center-based infusions.
-Repeat MRI scans can be completed 3 to 4 times during the first year to monitor for any side effects.
+Lecanemab is given intravenously every two weeks in an infusion center.
+The infusion takes less than an hour, with a period of monitoring for reactions after.
+Repeat MRI scans can be completed three to four times during the first year to monitor for any side effects.

 Lecanemab will not improve memory but appears to slow the progression of Alzheimer’s disease.
 The goal is that individuals receiving this medication will retain their memory and cognitive function longer.Ultimately, the FDA approval of this drug makes it more accessible to patients through Medicare, Medicaid and private insurance.
 As more patients are prescribed the drug, more research and clinical trials can advance the treatment of Alzheimer’s disease.
 Eradication of the disease is the hope.“I think it is a very significant step forward for our field.
-It’s the first time that we have had a medication with very solid evidence that it is really modifying the course of this disease and, at least as many of us think, treating the underlying causes of this disease.”
-Gregory Cooper, M.D., Ph.D., medical director of the Norton Neuroscience Institute Memory Center.
+It’s the first time that we have had a medication with very solid evidence that it is really modifying the course of this disease and, at least as many of us think, treating the underlying causes of this disease.”– Gregory E. Cooper, M.D., Ph.D., director, Norton Neuroscience Institute Memory Center

 It’s part of Norton Neuroscience Institute’s goal to care for the whole person, not just the condition.